metaboulie/marimo-themes/README.md

 > [!NOTE]
 >
 > Please note that some parts of the Marimo notebook are not fully exposed for
-> customization at this time.
-This includes side panels and cell editors
+> customization at this time, including side panels and cell editors

 > [!WARNING]
 >